What is Hallmarking About and Why We Do It

 How do you get a hallmark?

-Jewellery is sent to one of the UK Assay Offices, whichever the maker/seller is registered with for me I am registered with the London Assay Office.
+Jewellery is sent to one of the UK Assay Offices, with which the maker/seller is registered with.
+I am registered with the London Assay Office.
 We weigh the jewellery pieces and fill in a hall note that describes the jewellery and the metal content.
-The assay office tests the jewellery for the content of precious metals the jeweller has declared.
-If it passes then it receives the hallmark.
+The assay office tests the jewellery for the content of precious metals that the jeweller has declared.
+If it passes, then it receives the hallmark.

-The UK Hallmarking Act (1973) states it is an offence for any person, trade or business to describe or supply an un-hallmarked piece of being made wholly or partly of precious metals.
+The UK Hallmarking Act (1973) states it is an offence for any person, trade or business to describe or supply an unhallmarked piece as being made wholly or partly of precious metals.
 Sellers who fail to comply with hallmarking regulations may face severe penalties, including substantial fines and legal action.

 So what does a hallmark consist of?

-It is 5 symbols that are either stuck by hand punches or lasered onto the jewellery.
+It is 5 symbols that are either struck by hand punches or laser-engraved onto the jewellery.

 Sponsor’s Mark (also known as Maker’s Mark) - That is the registered mark of the maker, a set of initials upon a shield.
 Each one is unique to each maker.
 No two are the same - below is a piece featuring my unique Maker's Mark and the full UK hallmark.

-Date Letter Mark - The letter corresponds to which year the piece was made.
+Date Letter Mark - The letter corresponds to the year the piece was made.

 The steps I take to ensure my customers know exactly what they are buying...